 Consider selling DRIP's and/or discontinuing automatic dividend reinvestments.
 As you saw, it gives you a lot more work to do to keep your club records correctly.
 You'll also have more chances of triggering a wash sale (and the accounting complications that come along with it) if you sell any of your holdings.
 With brokerage commissions low or nonexistent, simplify your club accounting and improve your portfolio management by accumulating dividends.
 Invest regularly by consciously making a decision for each purchase rather than doing it automatically in extremely small amounts.

-Pay out pending withdrawals- Otherwise the withdrawing members will have tax consequences on next years taxes as well as this years.
+Pay out pending withdrawals- Otherwise the withdrawing members will have tax consequences on next year's taxes as well as this year's.

 If you are going to disband you must make sure you can complete all of your transactions before the end of the calendar year.
 If you will receive income or have expenses in the new year, you will be dealing with taxes for both this year and next year.
 You need to check the ex-dividend dates for all your stocks.
-If your club owns them on the date they go ex-dividend, you will be receiving the dividends.
+If your club owns them on the date they go exdividend, you will be receiving the dividends.
 They will need to be reported in the tax year you actually receive them.

 Make sure your broker is using FIFO as your default cost basis method for not only stocks, but also mutual funds and ETFs.

 Put your audit on your schedule for January so your members can plan to be available.

 Just to reiterate, check your cost basis information.
 The sooner you check it, the less chance any issues you find will delay your tax filing.

-Share preliminary tax allocation information with members-This may be needed by those that have to file estimated taxes or fill in things like financial aid applications or Farm returns.
+Share preliminary tax allocation information with members.
+This may be needed by those that have to file estimated taxes or fill in things like financial aid applications or Farm tax returns.
 Make sure to make it clear that amounts are preliminary and subject to final records verification.

 Make sure you know what kind of state tax filing requirements you might have.
 Bivio provides some state tax forms and offers you a very cost-effective approach for handling club taxes for states we don't provide.

 Discuss the CPAR requirements with your club.
 Determine if you can make the election to "opt out".
 If not, determine who you will be designating as your partnership representative.

 You will need Social Security numbers for each of your members to be able to prepare your taxes.
 Make sure you work on getting them if you don't have them already.
-If your club may qualify, make sure to send all partners written notice that K-3s will not be issued unless the partner notifies the club in writing before the 1-month date.

 To summarize, we've touched on a lot of information tonight.